 The Palace of Versailles is located in an area that was originally a village a short distance outside the capital, but today it is considered as one of the suburbs of Paris.

 The palace today is used both as a museum and a tourist attraction as well as being one of the most important ceremonial locations in France, with several government events being held in the palace every year.
-Visitors coming to the palace of Versailles will often be overawed by the sheer size and scale of the building, but within the walls of the palace is a museum with a huge collection that is second only to The Louvre in terms of size.
+If you are visiting Versailles you may be overawed by the sheer size and scale of the building, but within the walls of the palace is a museum with a huge collection that is second only to The Louvre in terms of size.

 Notre Dame De Paris